Tonsillitis (pronounced: tahn-suh-LYE-tus) is an infection of the tonsils caused

 Tonsils are lumps of tissue on both sides of the back of the throat that help the

-immune system protect the
+immune system protect the body from

-and these fighters of infection become infected themselves.
+fighters of infection become infected themselves.

 Infected tonsils get swollen and red, and have a yellow or white coating.
 A person